William Arthur “Bill” Wilson October 29, 1945 – July 21, 2021

 The Gorman Funeral Homes – Platte Chapel of Wheatland assisted with the arrangements.

-in memory of WILLIAM ARTHUR "BILL" WILSON, please visit our floral store.
+To send flowers to the family or plant a tree in memory of WILLIAM ARTHUR "BILL" WILSON, please visit our floral store.